dj3030/Globale-cards/README.md

 ### Global Bubble Card pop-ups

-Define your pop-ups once on a `global-cards` dashboard:
+Define your bubble card pop-ups once on a `global-cards` dashboard:

 ```yaml
 # On your "global-cards" dashboard